 SBA servicing assets are recognized separately when rights are acquired through the sale of the SBA guaranteed portion.
 These servicing rights are initially measured at fair value at the date of sale and included in the gain on sale.
-To determine the fair value of Mortgage Servicing Rights ("MSRs"), the Bank uses market prices for comparable mortgage servicing contracts, when available, or alternatively, uses a valuation model that calculates the present value of estimated future net servicing income.
+To determine the fair value of servicing rights, the Bank uses market prices for comparable mortgage servicing contracts, when available, or alternatively, uses a valuation model that calculates the present value of estimated future net servicing income.
 In using this valuation method, the Bank incorporates assumptions that market participants would use in estimating future net servicing income, which includes estimates of the cost to service, the discount rate, custodial earnings rate, an inflation rate, ancillary income, prepayment speeds, default rates, late fees and losses.
-MSRs were not material at December 31, 2015 or 2014.
+Servicing rights were not material at December 31, 2016 or 2015.

-These MSRs are amortized in proportion to, and over the period of, the estimated net servicing income or net servicing loss and measured for impairment based on fair value at each reporting date.
-The amortization of the MSRs is analyzed periodically and is adjusted to reflect changes in prepayment rates and other estimates.
+Servicing rights are amortized in proportion to, and over the period of, the estimated net servicing income or net servicing loss and measured for impairment based on fair value at each reporting date.
+The amortization of the servicing rights is analyzed periodically and is adjusted to reflect changes in prepayment rates and other estimates.

-Serviced loans sold to others are not included in the accompanying balance sheets and are immaterial at December 31, 2015 and 2014.
+Serviced loans sold to others are not included in the accompanying balance sheets.
 Income (losses) and fees collected for loan servicing are included within other income on the statements of income.